 For typical donors in Si, the lowest energy Lyman series line is in the THz regime.
-In the case of phosphorus (P) the $1s(A_1)$ to $2p_0$ transition is at 34.2 meV, equivalent to 36.2 $\mu$ m and 8.29 THz [9].
-Previous frequency [10] and time-domain studies [3] have established the astonishing longevity of the excited states, with a population lifetime $T_1$ of 200 ps for the $2p_0$ state (due to 1-phonon emission augmented by intervalley and umklapp processes and corresponding oscillator quality factors of 2000 or more).
+In the case of phosphorus (P)

+the $1s(A_1)$ to $2p_0$ transition is at 34.2 meV, equivalent to 36.2 μ m and 8.29 THz [13].
+There are also smaller level splittings associated with the broken rotational symmetry in the solid.
+The orbitals have an order of magnitude larger spatial extent than those for hydrogen in vacuum: the $2p_0$ level, for example has an extent of around 10 nm, enclosing about 104 Si atoms, and is thus comparable in size to transistors already in commercial use.
+Previous frequency [14] and time-domain studies [4] have established the astonishing longevity of the excited states, with a population lifetime T_1 of 200 ps for the $2p_0$ state (due to 1 phonon emission augmented by intervalley and umklapp processes and corresponding oscillator quality factors of 2000 or more.

-A two-level atom resonantly illuminated by the high intensity coherent light from a laser undergoes Rabi oscillations at a frequency given by $\Omega = F_0 \mu{12} / \hbar$ where $F_0$ is the electric field envelope of the light beam and $\mu{12}$ is the transition dipole matrix element.
-For a pulse of finite duration, the excited state polarization that remains in the system after the pulse has passed varies sinusoidally with the pulse area, $A_P = \mu{12}/\hbar \int F(t) dt$ .
-If the laser is at resonance with the $1s(A_1)$ to $2p_0$ transition, it will produce a linear superposition of $1s(A_1)$ and $2p_0$ wavefunctions a very simple wavepacket which oscillates in time as the superposition precesses around the Bloch sphere, representing the quantum mechanical state space for two-level systems.
+A two-level atom resonantly illuminated by the high intensity coherent light from a laser undergoes Rabi oscillations at a frequency given by $\Omega = F_0 \mu{12} / \hbar$ where F_0 is the electric field envelope of the light beam and μ{12} is the transition dipole matrix element.
+For a pulse of finite duration, the excited state polarization that remains in the system after the pulse has passed varies sinusoidally with the pulse area, $A_P = \mu{12}/\hbar \int F(t) dt$.
+If the laser is at resonance with the $1s(A_1)$ to $2p_0$ transition it will produce a linear superposition of $1s(A_1)$ and $2p_0$ wavefunctions a very simple wavepacket which oscillates in time as the superposition precesses around the Bloch sphere, representing the quantum mechanical state space for two-level systems.
 For an ensemble, all the wavepackets initially radiate in phase, and therefore strongly, to produce coherent radiation.
-The coherence is lost, owing to small offsets in the resonant frequencies resulting from differences in the local environment, and the radiation weakens as the dipoles dephase on a timescale given by the inverse of the $1s(A_1)$ to $2p_0$ inhomogeneous linewidth.
-However, their relative phases can be restored by a subsequent laser pulse leading to a second burst of coherent radiation the photon echo which appears later by a time equal to the time difference between the initial and rephasing pulses, in precise analogy to the well-known Hahn spin echo.
+The coherence is lost, owing to small offsets in the resonant frequencies resulting from differences in the local environment, and the radiation weakens as the dipoles dephase on a timescale given by the inverse of the $1s(A_1)$ to $2p_0$ inhomogeneous linewidth, measureable in the frequency domain using conventional continuous wave infrared spectroscopy.
+However, their relative phases can be restored by a subsequent laser pulse leading to a second burst of coherent radiation the photon echo which appears later by a time equal to the time difference between the initial and rephasing pulses, in precise analogy to the wellknown Hahn spin echo.